vlebourl/custom_vesync/README.md

 # VeSync custom component for Home Assistant

 Custom component for Home Assistant to interact with smart devices via the VeSync platform.
+This integration is heavily based on [VeSync_bpo](https://github.com/borpin/vesync-bpo) and relies on [pyvesync](https://github.com/webdjoe/pyvesync) under the hood.

 ## Installation